 Most assistance is needed in the rural areas, where the violence was particularly devastating.
 Health centers and hospitals were sometimes inaccessible and often poorly equipped.
 For this reason most of Global Links' efforts have focused on improving health services in hospitals, maternity clinics, and primary care centers outside the capital city.

 Additional donations of medical supplies and assistance were designed to address the consequences of disastrous flooding in the summer of 2010.

 Guatemala has one of the highest maternal and infant mortality rates.
-The Ministry of Health is making a concerted effort to bring those mortality rates down by encouraging institutionalized births.
+The Ministry of Health is making a concerted effort to bring down those by encouraging institutionalized births.
 We are working with them to provide safe and culturally appropriate birthing conditions in rural health centers, in the departments of Alta Verapaz, Quiche, and Huehuetenango.

 To donate in support of our work in Guatemala, click here.